-By becoming hypnotically fixated on an image (a statue or icon) of Christ or of an exalted “saint”;
+- By becoming hypnotically fixated upon an image (a statue or icon) of Christ or of an exalted “saint;”

 All these religious practices (and more) have been adopted from paganism.

-True saving faith in Christ is a simple trusting in (or, as is sometimes helpfully described, resting upon) Christ alone for salvation.
+True saving faith in the Lord Jesus Christ is a simple trusting in (or, as is sometimes helpfully described, resting upon) Christ alone for salvation.

-Clearly, believing in the Saviour for salvation involves no attempt at working to save oneself.
-It is a total desisting from such work, resting and trusting in Jesus Christ alone—instead of any and all kinds of self-salvation.
+Clearly, believing in the Saviour for salvation involves no attempt at working to save yourself.
+It is a total desisting from such work, and instead resting and trusting in Jesus Christ alone.3 This is the opposite of all kinds of self-salvation.

-To summarise, God’s “grace” is his totally unmerited favour.
+God’s saving grace is his totally unmerited favour, which he bestows upon his people.
 We are not saved by our works but saved by God’s grace alone.